IV.

 the mystery of the world, formed in the mouth

-of God from nothing but chaos.
-I need
+of God from naught but chaos so I need

 only be quiet and listen to the waves